oracle-cne/ocne/doc/experimental/kube-prometheus-stack.md

 7. scale Prometheus server down to zero replicas
 8. migrate data using a pod that mounts both old and new PVs
 9. create or change other resources needed for auth-proxy access
+10. validate metrics using Grafana
-10. cleanup
+11. cleanup

 ***NOTE***
 If you have a backup/restore process in place for Prometheus metrics, then we recommend that you back them up before starting this migration.

 ## Creating the Helm overrides file

-Export the user supplied overrides of the current release to a file and remove the image overrides:
+Export the user supplied overrides of the current release to a file, remove the image overrides and disable nodeExporter install:
 ```text
 helm get values -n verrazzano-monitoring prometheus-operator > overrides.yaml
 sed -i '1d' overrides.yaml